sampatskypointcloud/platform/docs/docs/signup.md

 ### Sign-Up Using SkyPoint Account

 1. Go to the [Signup](https://app.skypointcloud.com/signup) page.
-2. Click on Skypoint login button on the right side of the page.
+2. Click on "SignUp With SkyPoint" button
 3. You will be redirected to the Skypoint Portal to Sign-In.

 ![Alt text](https://github.com/skypointcloud/platform/blob/master/docs/doc_snippets/signupwithskypoint.PNG?raw=true)